The Ultimate Guide to Using a D-Handle Cable Attachment for Maximum Gains

 It looks like its name: A D-handle is a D-shaped handle attachment you hook onto a cable via a carabiner.
 It adds a ton of exercise options to your functional trainer or cable machine.

 REP’s D-handles are made from high-quality, long-lasting materials.
 Weighing between 0.5lbs to 3.4lbs (depending on the style), D-handles are lightweight and easy to store, move, or attach wherever you need them.
+The d-handle attachment also travels well—toss it in your gym bag and clip in anywhere.

 REP offers three different kinds of D-handles: steel, neoprene, and Pro Series.
-They have different features, materials, and diameters, so you can pick the perfect one for your needs or get them all to add variety to your workouts.
+They have different features, materials, and diameters, so you can pick the perfect one for your needs, or get them all to add variety to your workouts.

 Steel D-handle